 energy-glut transmitter plants are landfillers being bulldozed into

-That doesn't stop fossils from
+That doesn't stop

 reliving the year when radio came so close to being a career and we've

 figured out how to hack together a batch of softwares that stream